InterBolt/glaukos/README.md

 ## Why not redux?

 Redux is fine but once we can use hooks and distribute their return values down a render tree without triggering re-renders it ends up being redundant.
 If you really want reducer style state use `React.useReducer` in the hook you pass to `glaukos`

+# Hire Me

+You can reach me at [cc13.engineering@gmail.com](cc13.engineering@gmail.com).

+My primary expertise is React but don't hesitate to reach out if you have a project that requires something else.
+I'm always looking to learn new things.